Best Monero Wallets for iOS and Android (2026)

 Network: Light wallet server

 The most popular Monero wallet on mobile.
 Around since 2018, supports Bitcoin and Litecoin alongside Monero, and includes a built-in exchange.
-Sync is fast because their LWS infrastructure does the heavy lifting.

 The trade-off: their server scans the blockchain using your view key.
 They can see your incoming transactions and balance.
 Cake Wallet is also a multi-coin wallet, so Monero-specific features get less attention than in a Monero-only app.